 E.S :I have always liked watches since childhood.
 I still have my very first German made watch somewhere that I got when I was about 5 or 6 years old.

 I am not sure what attracted me to watches, but I remember my Father had some nice wristwatches that I used to take out of his dresser drawer and fiddle about with them.
 A Jaeger LeCoultre triple calendar moonphase and a mini sized Gallet chronograph.

-Your watch collection includes several versions of the Blancpain Fifty Fathoms… How did this legendary timepiece come to be so dear to you?
+Your watch collection includes several versions of the Blancpain Fifty Fathoms… How did this legendary timepiece become to be so dear to you?